 Champagne lifestyles and a lemonade budget has left us all with a sour taste in the mouth at one time or another.
 So, what to do about it?
 The answer is simple: charity shops!
 No, we aren't talking about sifting through the dregs of unwanted Christmas presents and every edition of Now That's What I Call Music...
-If you're the kind of person who doesn't object to a little rummaging and a little haggling, the following areas are ideal for second-hand, good quality or designer clothing, accessories, furniture and much more.
+If you're the kind of person who doesn't object to a little rummaging, the following areas are ideal for second-hand, good quality or designer clothing, accessories, furniture and much more.
 Plus, it's got the added, feel-good feeling of giving to a good cause.

 Streatham High Road